 Now, I’m proud of the fact that I make an incredibly comfortable living from my freelance work.
 I’m bringing home almost as much as my husband who has a degree in mathematics and a traditional full-time job.
 We aren’t millionaires, but we’re financially comfortable.
 I feel happy to be a contributing member of our partnership once again.

 This got me thinking — when is enough money truly enough for me?
-Is there a certain number I’ll hit in my bank account when I feel like I can finally slow down and start enjoying the fruits of my labor?
-Or, will seeing that number increase always feel this exhilarating — meaning I’m always going to be putting the pedal to the metal trying to earn more?
+Am I waiting for my bank account to hit a certain number so I’ll feel like I can finally slow down and start enjoying the fruits of my labor?
+Or, will seeing that number increase always feel this exhilarating — meaning I’m always going to keep putting the pedal to the metal trying to earn more?